How Can Hard Water Affect Your Skin & Health

 And when skin becomes dehydrated, it can start to look older, too.
 Dehydrated skin will have a rough-feeling texture, with fine lines becoming more prominent.

 As hard water wreaks havoc with your plumbing, household fixtures & appliances, the excessive mineral content can also cause an unimaginable number of skin concerns.
 That likely explains why so many people are investing in the health and appearance of their skin by improving the quality of the water in their home with an under sink whole house softening and filtration system.

 Our volumetric range of water softeners have been proven to remove 100% of limescale from the home.
 We’ve installed thousands of units all across Ireland since 2009.
 Our price range included free professional installation with every unit purchased.
+The best water treatment Ireland.
 We look forward to serving you soon.